-Corequisite(s): 526-170 Radiographic Imaging 2, 526-191 Radiographic Procedures 2
+Corequisite(s): 526-170 Radiographic Imaging 2, 526-191 Radiographic Procedures 2 Restricted to students admitted to the following program(s): Radiography

 This third level clinical course prepares radiography students to perform radiologic procedures on patients with supervision and direction.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the demonstration of communication and critical thinking skills appropriate to the clinical setting.